IVSoftware/spammed-by-begin-invokes/README.md

 ___

+This answer is supplemental, because I was asked if I could come up with an experiment that would provide some solid proof.

 @ Theodor Zoulias:

 > Your hypothesis that the BeginInvoke silently discards messages is reasonable, but it's a frightening hypothesis.
 It's hard to believe that Microsoft opened intentionally such a pit of failure for the developers to fall in.
 Can you think of any experiment that would reinforce this hypothesis?

 YES!
 I had to think about it a couple days, but in fact I _can_ devise such an experiment.
-We just have to hook the `WndProc` and capture a histogram of the messages in the sample period. **NOTE** The act of observation WILL change the thng observed.
-I will slow down the flooding of the queue and may result in an axtra 1 or 2 WM_USER _entries.
+We just have to hook the `WndProc` and capture a histogram of the messages in the sample period. **NOTE** The act of observation WILL change the thing observed.
+I will slow down the flooding of the queue and may result in an extra 1 or 2 WM_USER _entries.
+Nevertheless, the conclusion seems inescapable.

 ___